leoarnold/puppet-cups/.github/CONTRIBUTING.md

 context 'when using my new feature' do before(:all) do
     # Your new feature is meant to ensure a certain system state.
-    # This section sets up the wrong state to provoke change.
+    # This section sets up the wrong state in order to make changes necessary.
   end

   manifest = <<-EOM